SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Methods/GetObjectMethod/README.md

 #GetObject Method

-This sample demonstrate how to get object based on object's id.
+This sample demonstrates how to get an object based on the object's id.

 ## Prerequisites